Als wären wir für immer

 Als wären wir für immer is an EP by German Industrial/EBM band Die Krupps.
-It was released on December 3, 2010.
+It was released on 3 December 2010 through German record label Synthetic Symphony.
+The EP was released in a CD format.

 Background

 Although the band had released new material soon after their reunion in 2005, the EP is advertised as the first Die Krupps recording with new songs in 13 years.
 The original plan was for the release to be a single titled "Beyond".
 The track Dr. Mabuse made its first appearance in 1984 as single from the album A Secret Wish of Ralf Dörper's former band Propaganda.